Friedrich Sass

-Friedrich Sass (6 January 1883 – 26 February 1968) was a German engineer, university professor and historian.
+Friedrich Sass (6 January 1883 – 26 February 1968) was a German engineer, university professor, and historian.

 Life and career

 Friedrich Sass was born in Koldenbüttel and attended the Gymnasium (grammar school) in Schleswig.
-He studied mechanical engineering at the Technical University of Munich, and marine engineering at the Technical University of Berlin.
+He studied mechanical engineering at the Technical University of Munich, and marine engineering at Technische Universität Berlin.
 After graduating from TU Berlin, Sass worked as a steam turbine designer at AEG from 1908.
 During World War I, Sass became the head of AEG's Diesel engine department, where he designed the double-acting piston two-stroke Diesel engine with air-blast-less, direct fuel injection; initially, it was intended for submarine use.
 In the 1920s, Sass continued his work on direct fuel injection systems; he was the first engineer to study the relation between the diameter of a fuel spray at the point of injection, and its cylinder intrusion.
 In 1940, Sass stopped working for AEG.

-From 1927, Sass had been an untenured professor at TU Berlin, where he gave a lecture on direct-injected Diesel engines.
-In 1946, he became a tenured professor for Diesel engine design; on 31 March 1953, he was given emeritus status.
+From 1927, Sass had been an untenured professor at TU Berlin, where he gave a lecture on direct-injected diesel engines.
+In 1946, he became a tenured professor for diesel engine design; on 31 March 1953, he was given emeritus status.
 From 1935 until 1952, Sass was a member of Germanischer Lloyd's board of directors.

 On 2 April 1935, Sass obtained a patent on "Regulation means for internal combustion engines with injection without air and variable speed" that he had filed on 28 August 1929;